LN405Rx/PDF-Document-Reader-with-Tkinter/README.md

 1. **Text-to-Speech**:
    - Uses your system's built-in TTS engine (SAPI5 on Windows, espeak on Linux/macOS)
-   - All voices are installed locally on your system
+   - Voices are installed locally on your system
    - No internet connection required

 2. **PDF Processing**: